HackyCoder0951/focus_hub/docs/SYSTEM_DESIGN.md

 *Visual: [ContextProviders_DFD.png](modules_images/ContextProviders_DFD.png)*

 **Description:**
-This Data Flow Diagram illustrates the flow of data and interactions between the user, frontend components, backend services, and the database for the Authentication Context module.
-It highlights the main processes, API calls, and how information is exchanged in real time.
+This diagram illustrates the authentication flow where user actions trigger the AuthContext to communicate with Supabase Auth service.
+It shows how authentication state is managed and propagated throughout the application to update the UI accordingly.

 ### Custom React Hooks
 ```mermaid